YosysHQ/yosys/docs/source/getting_started/installation.rst

 Good starting points for reading example source code to learn how to write passes are :file:`passes/opt/opt_dff.cc` and :file:`passes/opt/opt_merge.cc`.

-See the top-level README file for a quick Getting Started guide and build instructions.
-The Yosys build is based solely on Makefiles.

 Users of the Qt Creator IDE can generate a QT Creator project file using make qtcreator.
 Users of the Eclipse IDE can use the "Makefile Project with Existing